HTenkanen/transx2gtfs/README.md

  according the General Transit Feed Specification.
  - Works and tested against different TransXchange schemas (TfL schema and TXC 2.1)
  - Combines multiple TransXchange files into a single GTFS feed if present in the same folder.
+ - Finds and reads all XML files present in ZipFiles, nested ZipFiles and unpacked directories.
  - Uses multiprocessing to parallelize the conversion process.
  - Parses dates of non-operation (bank holidays etc.) which are written to calendar_dates.txt.
- - Uses and updates stop information automatically from NaPTAN website.
+ - Reads and updates stop information automatically from NaPTAN website.

 ## Install